|Henry Beall Smith Jr.|

 Aug.
 31, 1864 – During the Civil War, the Democratic National Convention wrapped up in Chicago on this day with more decorum than would be the case in later years.
-The nominee for President of the United States in the 1864 would be George McClellan, formerly Major General in the Federal Army, formerly rather lethargic leader of the Army of the Potomac.
-His nomination was made by acclamation at the proposal of one Charles Vallandingham, former member of the US House of Representatives from Ohio and dedicated opponent of the war.
+The nominee for President of the United States in the 1864 would be George McClellan, former Major General in the Federal Army, former rather lethargic leader of the Army of the Potomac.
+His nomination was made by acclamation at the proposal of one Charles Vallandingham, former member of the U.S. House of Representatives from Ohio and dedicated opponent of the war.
 His extreme views and vociferous promoting of them resulted in Vallandingham getting exiled from the United States to the Confederacy, which didn’t want him either.
 He spent most of the war years in Canada.

 Aug.
 31, 1870 – Education pioneer Maria Montessori was born in Chiaravalle, Italy.

 Aug.
 31, 1873 – Eliza Brown Allen Watts, the 48-year-old wife of former Alabama Governor and Thomas Hill Watts of Butler County, Ala., passed away, leaving a family of 10 children.
 Born on Jan.
 10, 1825, she was buried in the Oakwood Cemetery in Montgomery, Ala.